Teddy-Zhu/vue-smoothscroll/README.md

 # vue-smoothscroll

-> it&#x27;s a vuejs version of waves Based on https://github.com/alicelieutier/smoothScroll/blob/master/smoothscroll.js
+> it&#x27;s a vuejs version of smoothscroll Based on https://github.com/alicelieutier/smoothScroll/blob/master/smoothscroll.js

 ## How to Use